its-edalo/slay-the-jokers/INSTALL.md

 - Place the `upload.key` file you received in the pre-step into the mod's directory: `%appdata%\Balatro\Mods\SlayTheJokers`

-*Why?* The upload key file provides the necessary authentication for the mod to upload data to the Slay the Jokers server.
+*Why?* This key tells the mod who you are, so it can safely upload data to the server folder linked to your Twitch stream.

 ## Step 6: Perform First-time Setup